afthrq/fabelio-app/README.md

-# Fabelio Price Product Price Tracking
+# Fabelio Product Price Tracking

 ## What is this about
 This project is a simple application made using Django to keep track of any information about any given Fabelio products.